War for talent: Public Sector organisational culture

 Organisational culture plays an important role in the war for talent in both attracting new talent and retaining existing talent in the Public Sector.
 In recent years, public services agencies, health, and the educational sector have been struggling to fill their roles.
 People no longer consider monetary compensation as the key driver for joining an organisation, they are increasingly looking for a positive and supportive organisational culture that aligns with their values, empowers them to innovate, and provides a good work-life balance.

 Organisational culture is often defined as a set of shared assumptions in the organisation that guides behaviors, thinking, and even feelings (Ravasi and Schultz, 2006).
 It is the set of values, beliefs, attitudes, systems, and rules that outline and influence employee behaviour within an organization (Wong, 2023).
 Public sector organisational culture is also reflected in people’s willingness to collaborate within the agencies, the quality and the effectiveness of services provided to the public, and the engagement with other government agencies and their international counterparts.

 Culture cannot be created through organisational policies or statements.
 It is built by the consistent and authentic behaviours of its leaders and employees in value alignment, communication, and workplace practices.
 When the culture is aligned with the people working in the organisation, they will feel supported, valued, and empowered.
 They are likely to stay longer in the organisation, motivated to perform in their roles, and promote the organisation to other people.
 There are important practices that builds a great culture in the organisation in the public sector:

 Value alignment

-An organisation must be able to articulate clearly why it exists and the value they contribute to the public.
-When the organisational value, goals and objectives are clearly aligned with the employees, people are motivated to put in their best effort into job performance because they feel the sense of purpose and belonging.
+According to this concept, the organisation must be able to articulate clearly why it exists and the value they contribute to the public.
+When the organisational value, goals and objectives are clearly aligned with the employees, people are motivated to put in greater effort into job performance because they feel the sense of purpose and belonging.
 If people know “the why”, they can work out “the how”.
 It is particularly important when it comes to crisis and dealing with unexpected work demand, such as the pandemic.
 Agencies with great cultures often put in the effort to build continuous value alignment with their employees through regular webinars and organisational newsletter and updates.